 Spike Prime

-Out of the box setup: your IR Seeker is ready to use, plug it in and it will appear as if a distance sensor has been plugged in.
-Rather than distance, the board will report the direction of the ball using the same pattern as a clock.
+Out of the box setup: your IR Seeker is ready to use, plug it in and it will appear as if it is a colour sensor (unless it is an older V2 firmware).
+Rather than colour, the board will report the direction of the ball using the same pattern as a clock from the green value of the sensor.

 The small switches on the board are used to turn on functionality.
 The Board Feature Switches page has more details on these settings.
 These settings can help you to get more features from the board.